jun76/raggify/README.md

 # AWS_SESSION_TOKEN = "your-token" # (optional)
 ```

+⚠️ bedrock/nova-2-multimodal-embeddings-v1:0 Usage Restrictions

+- The video must be less than 30 seconds in length.
+- The request body (video binary + JSON) must not exceed 100 MB.

 ### ℹ️ `use_modality_fallback` option in config.yaml

 You can use `video_embed_provider: null` and `use_modality_fallback: true` to ingest videos as images + audio.